Alfredo Despaigne

-Alfredo Despaigne Rodriguez (born June 17, 1986) is a Cuban professional baseball outfielder who is a free agent.
-He played for the Chiba Lotte Marines and the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Alfredo Despaigne Rodríguez (born June 17, 1986) is a Cuban professional baseball outfielder for the Alazanes de Granma of the Cuban National Series.
+He has previously played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines and the Fukuoka SoftBank Hawks.

 Career

 In 2009, Despaigne had one of the most dominating seasons in Cuban baseball history, breaking the Cuban Home Run record while hitting .373 with 97 RBIs.
 Following the season, he was named MVP of the National Series.
 Despaigne was again excellent in 2010, ranking among the best hitters in various statistical categories.
 In 2012, he set a new Cuban league regular-season home run record, with 35.

 Piratas de Campeche

 On June 21, 2013, Despaigne signed with the Piratas de Campeche of the Mexican League.
 In 33 games, he slashed .338/.364/.564 with 8 home runs and 24 RBI.
 In 2014, Despaigne played in 20 games for Campeche, batting .346/.407/.603 with 5 home runs and 15 RBI.